LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Issue 43943: App grid column header locking on scroll
   * set fixed height for GridPanel usage of <Grid>
   * add SCSS for `position: sticky;` on GridPanel `thead`
+  * fix to disable column dnd when editing column label
   * experimental feature: lock left column in app grid on horizontal scroll
   * note: not currently applied to the editable grid case